The Cosmological Grassmannian: Kinematics and Grassmannian

 4pt The remaining non-trivial constraint is the momentum conservation in \eqref{equ:barLQL}, $\Lambda^T\cdot Q\cdot \Lambda=0$.
 Naively, it looks like this spoils holomorphicity because it seems to depend on $\Lambda$ not only through the combination $C\cdot \Lambda$.
-However, there is a simple way to linearize this quadratic constraint, while preserving holomorphicity, by imposing \be C\cdot \Lambda=0\,. \ee To see that this implies the momentum conservation constraint~\eqref{equ:barLQL}, we write the solution~\eqref{equ:CL} as $\Lambda=(C\cdot Q)^T \cdot P $, for some $n\times 2$ matrix $P$.\footnote{In other words, any $2n$-dimensional vector $V^I$ solving the $n$ equations $C\cdot V=0$ can be expressed as a linear combination of the $n$ rows of $C\cdot Q$.
-Indeed, these rows automatically satisfy the constraint because $C\cdot Q\cdot C^T = C\cdot (C\cdot Q)^T = 0$, so they form a basis for the $n$-dimensional solution space of $C\cdot V=0$.} Substituting this into~\eqref{equ:barLQL}, we see that momentum conservation follows from the orthogonality condition~\eqref{equ:CQC2}, together with $Q^2 = Q$.
-Hence, we have been led to the ansatz \be F_n(C\cdot \Lambda) = \delta(C\cdot \Lambda)\, A_n(C)\,, \ee where the $2n$-dimensional $\delta$-function enforces $C\cdot \Lambda=0$ and the function $A_n(C)$ allows for an additional explicit dependence on the matrix $C$.
-Note that the dilatation constraint \eqref{equ:dil-2n} is satisfied because \eqref{equ:deltaCL-A} scales as $r^{-2n}$ after a rescaling $\Lambda\mapsto r\hs \Lambda$.
+However, there is a simple way to linearize this quadratic constraint, while preserving holomorphicity, by imposing \be C\cdot \Lambda=0\,. \ee To see that this implies the momentum-conservation constraint~\eqref{equ:barLQL}, we first note that, because the matrix $C$ has has exactly $n$ rows, any $2n$-dimensional vector $\Lambda^{I\alpha}$ (with fixed $\alpha=1,2$) satisfying the $n$ equations $(C\cdot \Lambda)_a{}^\alpha=0$ can be expressed as a linear combination of the $n$ rows of the matrix $C\cdot Q$.
+Any solution of~\eqref{equ:CL} can therefore be written as $\Lambda=(C\cdot Q)^T \cdot P $, for some arbitrary $n\times 2$ matrix $P$.
+Substituting this into~\eqref{equ:barLQL} and using $Q^2 = Q$, we see that momentum conservation follows from the orthogonality condition~\eqref{equ:CQC2}.